mgoral/gogo/README.md

 GOGO
 ======

 gogo is a great way to bookmark directories inside your shell.
 You don't have to remember long and complicated paths anymore.
 Just type `gogo xmas` from anywhere and you're in `~/Pictures/from_mum/1994/12/christmas`.
+You can even use it to connect to ssh servers the very same way!

 Installation
 --------------